 Co-founder and CPO of Perimeter 81, Sagi Gidali, said this about his decade long co-foundership with close friend Amit Bareket, for Fast and Company

 “When Amit and I first started SaferVPN, we made a clear separation of responsibilities.
 I was in charge of all of the design, product, and marketing aspects of our startup, and he took ownership of all of the infrastructure and development-related features.
 While we continuously bounce ideas off of each other and give each other advice and input, we both have a clear vision of our individual responsibilities, which helps the business flourish.”

 How committed are you?

 Before being inextricably linked to a colleague, you should probably find out how committed they are.
 Are they invested in your project full-time?
 Is this their main gig or side hustle?
 Heading into a large-scale commitment like founding a new company without knowing the answers to these questions has the potential to result in a lot of resentment.
 It is often the case that one team member will have to take the lead and allow their co-founder to make a more gradual transition.
 Not everyone with an entrepreneurial spirit can afford to quit their day job and dive into their new project.
 Set a timeline with your partner for when you will both be “all in”; expectations are easier to manage when you lay all of your cards on the table.

-There is a time for work and a time for play.
+When is it time for work and when it time for play?

 What happens if you break up?